TheKoola/eosstracker/doc/Downloading-Collected-Data.md

 # Downloading GPS and Flight Data #

+## Overview ##
 All data collected for flights is available for download from the SDR system through the web-based user interface.
 In addition the GPS logs, assuming the SDR system was installed within a vehicle, are also available for download.
 All data is in comma delimited format (CSV).

 #### Example Flight Data ####

+Scroll to the right as the flight data table below is too wide for most screens ------>

 | datetime | flightid | callsign | aprs_symbol | speed_mph | bearing | altitude_ft | lat | lon | comment | md5_hash | raw_packet |
 | -------- | -------- | -------- | ----------- | --------- | ------- | ----------- | --- | --- | ------- | -------- | ---------- |